jgrich/hsej/README.md

 Updates:

-1. Open a spreadsheet of the core health sciences titles with including mmsid's and issn's
+1. Open a spreadsheet of the core health sciences titles with including mmsid's and issn's.
-2. Acquire spreadsheet of list of alma changes to ejournals since the last update (also includes mmsid's and issn's)
+2. Acquire spreadsheet of list of alma changes to ejournals since the last update (also includes mmsid's and issn's).
-3. Filter out changes to health sciences titles: use VLOOKUP from the alma updates spreadsheet to return journal titles from the core health sciences titles based on issn.
-This will isolate the changes occurring with health sciences journals.
+3. Identify health sciences titles in the alma changes: use VLOOKUP matching on issn's from the alma updates spreadsheet to return journal titles from the core health sciences titles.
-4. Separate changed records by type of change made: record creation, record deletion, and record modification
+4. Determine if there is an existing mmsid in the list of core health sciences titles: use VLOOKUP matching on issn's to bring return existing mmsid's to the list changed health sciences titles. quickly check to see if a change in MMSID truly occurred
-5. Compare old MMSIDs with MMSIDs in the changed records: use VLOOKUP on issn's to bring back old MMSIDs; verify if there was already an MMSID associated with each journal title and quickly check to see if a change in MMSID truly occurred
+5. Compare existing mmsid's with new mmsid's.
+Note that there are 3 change types: creation, deletions, modifications.
-6. Update ejournal links accordingly.
+6. Update spreadsheet of core health sciences titles and ejournal links accordingly.

 NOTE: Due to the length of MMSID numbers (17 digits), Excel will change the last 2 numbers to 00.
 Fortunately, these last 2 digits are the same for all MMSIDs at the same institution.